HoPE: Hybrid of Position Embedding for Long Context Vision-Language Models: HoPE: Hybrid of Position Embedding for Long Context VLMs

 \subsection{Hybrid Frequency Allocation Strategy}

 To extend vanilla RoPE to multimodal scenarios, a common approach is to allocate different frequencies to encode different positional components \((t,x,y)\).
 For example, M-RoPE \cite{wang2024qwen2} assigns the highest frequencies for temporal modeling and lower frequencies for spatial encoding.
-In contrast, VideoRoPE \cite{wei2025videorope} allocates the lowest frequencies for temporal modeling and achieves better empirical results.
-However, in Theorem~\ref{theorem:semantic_preference}, we theoretically prove that despite using lower frequencies is more ideal for semantic modeling, none of these frequency allocation strategies can maintain the ideal semantic preference property (Definition~\ref{def:semantic_pref}) over extended contexts.
+In contrast, VideoRoPE \cite{wei2025videorope} allocates the lowest frequencies for temporal modeling, achieving better empirical results.
+However, in Theorem~\ref{theorem:semantic_preference}, we theoretically prove that, despite using lower frequencies being more ideal for semantic modeling, none of these frequency allocation strategies can maintain the ideal semantic preference property (Definition~\ref{def:semantic_pref}) over extended contexts.

 To provide a stronger theoretical guarantee for the semantic preference property, we propose a hybrid frequency allocation strategy.
 As shown in Figure~\ref{fig:1}, we encode spatial information \((x,y)\) with high frequencies, as high frequencies are more sensitive to positional differences and thereby better at capturing local semantics \cite{wei2025videorope, barbero2025round}.
 Following existing work \cite{wei2025videorope}, \(x\) and \(y\) are encoded in an interleaved manner to prevent biased spatial encoding.
-More importantly, unlike existing methods \cite{su2024roformer, wei2025videorope, wang2024qwen2}, we directly set the lowest frequencies to zero (as in NoPE \cite{haviv2022transformer}) to provide stronger guarantee for the semantic preference property (Definition~\ref{def:semantic_pref}), as shown in Figure~\ref{fig:all_freq}.
-Specifically, for \(d=128\), we interleave \(x\) and \(y\) positions in the first \(96\) dimension of the rotation matrix and set the frequencies in the remaining \(32\) dimensions to zero, which corresponds to an identity matrix:
+More importantly, unlike existing methods \cite{su2024roformer, wei2025videorope, wang2024qwen2}, we directly set the lowest frequencies to zero (as in NoPE \cite{haviv2022transformer}) to provide a stronger guarantee for the semantic preference property (Definition~\ref{def:semantic_pref}), as shown in Figure~\ref{fig:all_freq}.
+Specifically, for \(d=128\), we interleave \(x\) and \(y\) positions in the first \(96\) dimensions of the rotation matrix and set the frequencies in the remaining \(32\) dimensions to zero, which corresponds to an identity matrix:

 We now provide a theoretical analysis of how this hybrid strategy helps the attention mechanism to capture long-range semantic similarities.
-Specifically, with Definition~\ref{def:semantic_pref} and Theorem~\ref{theorem:semantic_preference}, we first formalize the condition under which semantic preference is preserved in multimodal RoPE.
+Building on Definition~\ref{def:semantic_pref} and Theorem~\ref{theorem:semantic_preference}, we first formalize the condition under which semantic preference is preserved in multimodal RoPE.